Skip to main content

 News and insights

-Tests for hepatic diseases introduced in the Spanish Catalog of Genetic and Genomic Tests
+Updates in the Catalog of Genetic and Genomic Tests in Spain in July 2025

-In February and March 2025, the Common Catalog of Genetic and Genomic Tests of the National Health System was updated in Spain.
-A new section, “Hepatic diseases,” was added, including 24 tests for multiple hepatic diseases.
+In July 2025, the Common Catalog of Genetic and Genomic Tests of Spain’s National Health System was updated.
+Two sections with a total of 25 new genetic tests were introduced for ENT diseases and non-hepatic gastrointestinal diseases.

 Get in touch